Originally made for professional divers, dive watches are built with durability and water resistance in mind.

 Check out the Seiko SKX on Amazon.

-What To Look For When Buying a Dive Watch?
+What Should You Look For When Buying a Dive Watch?

 Choosing the right dive watch can be difficult, with all of the many available options.
 Here are a few things to consider when choosing the right dive watch to suit your needs: